 The Greek version of café frappé, using instant coffee, was invented in 1957 at the International Trade Fair in Thessaloniki.
 A worker with the Nestlé company was showing off a new product for children; a chocolate beverage produced instantly by mixing it with milk and shaking it in a shaker.
 Another worker was looking for a way to drink his usual instant coffee during his break, but he could not find any hot water, so he mixed the coffee with cold water and ice cubes in a shaker.
 This improvisation established this popular Greek beverage.
 Frappé has been marketed chiefly by Nestlé and is among the most popular drinks in Greece and is available at virtually all Greek cafés.

 Although a Café Frappé today mostly is associated with the Greek instant coffee version, the rest of the world has during the last two decades embraced the espresso version, simply shaking a double espresso with some white sugar (shaker 2/3 full of ice) and pouring directly into a glass.

 Foreign tourists in Greece have taken frappé to their homelands, where it has been adopted with some changes.
 In Bulgaria, Coca-Cola is sometimes used instead of water, in Denmark, cold milk is often used instead of tap water.
 In Serbia, frappé is usually made with milk or ice cream.

-Differences Between Smoothies and Coffee Drinks
+Smoothies vs. Coffee Drinks